Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-MhYk3tCLUi8.md

 ### Transcript

-> so reverse build mode when it's it's in for uh conveyor lifts um possibly we might do it for regular conveyor belts as well i don't know if they work the same way but we have heard that request um and we will see what happens i guess reverse build mode is of course the dismantle mode where you remove instead of adding it right okay that makes sense okay cool um
+> so reverse build mode when it's it's in for, conveyor lifts, possibly we might do it for regular conveyor belts as well i don't know if they work the same way but we have heard that request, and we will see what happens i guess reverse build mode is of course the dismantle mode where you remove instead of adding it right okay that makes sense okay cool